drbean/edit/tsailin/2019APBR_english_proofing.md

 Second, we consider the differences in the configuration of ODM firms before upgrading.
-Table 8 shows that ODM firms have many insignificant differences in the reconfiguration of innovation before an upgrade, including in *Product Innovation* (β=.213), *Product Design* (β=-.157), *Marketing Promotion* (β=-.137), *Authority Realignment* (β=.583), *Organization Restructuring* (β=-.038), and *Outsourcing Re-assignment* (β=-.767).
+Table 8 shows that ODM firms have many non-significant differences in the reconfiguration of innovation before an upgrade, including in *Product Innovation* (β=.213), *Product Design* (β=-.157), *Marketing Promotion* (β=-.137), *Authority Realignment* (β=.583), *Organization Restructuring* (β=-.038), and *Outsourcing Re-assignment* (β=-.767).
 However, other results from the same table indicate that ODM firms reduce engagement in process innovation (β=-.918, p\<0.05) and the exploration of marketing channels (β=-1.070, p\<0.10).
-Furthermore, the ANOVA in Table 7 confirms these findings, and it also finds a visible increase in *Authority Realignment* (μ=.556\>.388) and decreases in *Outsourcing Re-assignment* (μ=.185\<.290).
+Furthermore, the ANOVA test in Table 7 confirms these findings, and it also finds a visible increase in *Authority Realignment* (μ=.556\>.388) and decreases in *Outsourcing Re-assignment* (μ=.185\<.290).